 While the structure of the platform intends to be flexible and fluid, this website is composed of two main sections: COMPOSITIONS and CORNUCOPIA.

-A COMPOSITION is a feature where the commissioned writer or critic presents a photo-literary ‘exercise’.
-These exercises comprise different typologies: a critic pairs a photograph with a quote from a novel/play/poem/short story/aphorism, so that it becomes a new work in itself, and accompanies the combination with a text to expand a bit more on the association; or we commission an emerging writer to respond to a photograph with a prose poem or a short story; alternatively, we engage with a photobook that combines photography and literature or presents a photographic body of work inspired by a literary text, or includes text as part of the artwork; finally, we feature and discuss carefully selected press photographs, with their captions as a starting point (our editor-at-large, Roger Hargreaves, is also the curator of the press photography section).
-Exceptions to the above can be considered every once in a while.
+A COMPOSITION is a feature where the commissioned writers and critics present what we like to call a ‘photo-literary montage’.
+These montages comprise different typologies.
+A critic pairs a photograph with text – usually an excerpt from a novel, or a play, a poem, a short story, or an aphorism etc. – so that the combination becomes a new work in itself, and accompanies the pairing with a critical text to expand a bit more on the association.
+Alternatively we commission an emerging writer/poet to respond to a photograph with a prose poem or a short story, or we engage with a photobook that presents a photographic body of work inspired by a literary text or where images and words share equal dignity in contributing to the narrative of the artwork.
+Finally, we feature and discuss carefully selected press photographs, with their captions as a starting point.
+Exceptions to the above are contemplated every once in a while.

-The CORNUCOPIA is the blog section of the platform, where we feature our favourite portfolios submitted by contemporary photographers whose work is loosely inspired by literature or incorporates text and where we share news, projects and anecdotage on all things photographic and literary.
+The CORNUCOPIA is the blog section of the platform, where we feature our favourite portfolios submitted by contemporary photographers whose work is fictional, or loosely inspired by literature or incorporates text.
+There we also share news, projects and anecdotage on all things photographic and literary.

-The Photocaptionist also embarks on cross-publishing opportunities with other online and print magazines interested in the project.
-Feel free to commission us with a photo-literary exercise.
+The Photocaptionist is also an itinerant column that embarks on cross-publishing opportunities with other online and print magazines interested in the project.
 Contact us to discuss the operation in more detail.
-Our first COMPOSITION was published in the pages of Norwegian magazine Objektiv issue 9 Fokus: Arkivkunst, launched at the Oslo Art Weekend, in May 2014.
+Our first COMPOSITION, The Jolly Spirit, was published in the pages of Norwegian magazine Objektiv issue 9 Fokus: Arkivkunst, launched at the Oslo Art Weekend, in May 2014.

-As part of our main activities we direct and produce curatorial projects: exhibitions, talks and events where words and images are in dialogue.
-We guest-curated the 10-year anniversary Photo50 exhibition within the London Art Fair, presenting a show entitled ‘Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex’, featuring 16 international artists.
-Our first photo-literary exhibition, Tommaso Tanini, H. said he loved us is on display at Kunsthalle Budapest until February 8, 2015, as part of the Hungarian Month of Photography.
-We launched the online exhibition Amateur Unconcern: A Photo-Literary Fantasia, conceived around the theme of the First World War and the archive for the FOCUS section of FORMAT International Photography Festival (March 2015).
-Inspired by a play by George Bernard Shaw, Amateur Unconcern is a photo-theatrical fiction that features material from the Archive of Modern Conflict.
-We have also worked with our editor-at-large Roger Hargreaves on the press photography exhibition and publication on 1970s Italy Amore e Piombo [Love and Lead] for the Brighton Photo Biennial 2014, at the Brighton Museum & Art Gallery, which is shortlisted for the Kraszna Krausz 2015 Best Photography Book Award and on display at the Media Space of the Science Museum in London until June 28.
-We extremely enjoyed our very first talk and official launch of the platform at PhotoIreland Festival, on Truths, Facts, Fictions and Lies, on July 5, 2014 in Dublin.
-It was a pleasure to curate Sicilian Metamorphoses, a conversation with photographer Oliver Eglin, one of the 5 UNDER 30, at Daniel Blau Gallery on July 15, 2014 in London.
-Another informal conversation that we have been involved with was about photography and the supernatural within FORMAT Photoforum in Derby.
-We also organised the symposium on Fiction and Photography for the public programme of Joan Fontcuberta’s exhibition Stranger than Fiction at the Media Space of the Science Museum in London.
-Speakers included David Bate, Cristina de Middel, Mia Fineman, Lucy Soutter, Peter Kennard and our director.
+As part of our main offline activities we direct and produce curatorial projects: exhibitions, books, talks and events where words and images are in dialogue.
+We co-curated the exhibition Invisible Stratum for the 2017 edition of Tokyo Photo Festival in Japan, the 2017 edition of Jaipur Photo Festival in India and the 10-year anniversary Photo50 exhibition within the London Art Fair 2016, presenting a show entitled ‘Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex’.
+Our first photo-literary exhibition, Tommaso Tanini, H. said he loved us was presented at Kunsthalle Budapest in 2014-15, as part of the Hungarian Month of Photography.
+We curated the online exhibition Amateur Unconcern: A Photo-Literary Fantasia, conceived around the theme of the First World War and the archive for the FOCUS section of FORMAT International Photography Festival in 2015.
+Previously we have worked with our press photography editor-at-large Roger Hargreaves on the exhibition and publication on 1970s Italy Amore e Piombo [Love and Lead] for the Brighton Photo Biennial 2014, at the Brighton Museum & Art Gallery, which won the Kraszna Krausz 2015 Best Photography Book Award.
+We organised a number of talks internationally, which will be soon uploaded on our forthcoming tab PROJECTS.
+Our very first talk and official launch of the platform took place at PhotoIreland Festival, on Truths, Facts, Fictions and Lies, in July 2014 in Dublin.
+In collaboration with Prof and photo-artist David Bate and the University of Westminster we organised the symposium on Fiction and Photography for the public programme of Joan Fontcuberta’s exhibition Stranger than Fiction at the Media Space of the Science Museum in London, in November 2014.

 Last but not least, we are delighted to have among our Cultural Partners: Adobe, Akina Books, The Archive of Modern Conflict, The British Journal of Photography, Der Greif, Encontros da Imagem, FORMAT, Objektiv, PhotoIreland, Photoworks, Self Publish Be Happy, Unseen, Yet, 1000 Words.

-Without the precious hard work of Nicoletta Barbata, a contributor extraordinaire, and the graphic pirouettes of Good Caesar, this website would not have seen the light.
+Without the graphic pirouettes of Good Caesar, this website would not have seen the light.

 Enjoy the photo-literary feast!